 - Testing of near-final TV advertisements with members of the target audience to measure perceived effectiveness, levels of engagement, and message comprehension.

 - Research results indicated the near-final TV advertisements provided understandable and engaging messages about the harms of tobacco use without potential unintended adverse or counterproductive message effects.

 - All ads had promising results providing confidence they will lead to increased negative feelings about tobacco use, increased intention to not initiate, and increased intention to quit using tobacco products.

-FDA’s campaign goal is to reduce the number of youth cigarette smokers aged 12-17.
+FDA’s campaign goal is to reduce the number of youth aged 12-17 who smoke.

-To assess our success achieving this goal, “The Real Cost” campaign will be evaluated through a multi-year, nationwide study.
-Baseline data collection for the evaluation began in November 2013 and consists of in-person, nationally representative data collection in 75 media markets across the country.
-The study design is longitudinal, meaning the evaluators will attempt to follow the same youth over two years to measure changes in tobacco-related attitudes and behaviors before and after the campaign launch.
+To assess our success achieving this goal, “The Real Cost” campaign will be evaluated through a multi-year, in person, nationwide study.
+The study design is longitudinal, meaning the evaluators will attempt to follow the same youth over time to measure changes in tobacco-related attitudes and behaviors before and after the campaign launch.